 What is the difference between Auto-Monitoring & Self-Testing?

 Auto-monitoring and Self-Testing have the same meaning.
 There is no difference between the terms.
 It is common to see UL use the term auto-monitoring while producers prefer the term self-testing.
+Why is it sometimes called a GFI Outlet?

 What is Line-Load Reversal Function?

 Line-Load reversal works by stopping power to the unit and not allowing resetting if the unit is wired incorrectly.
 Whether the unit is just being installed or is being re-installed, any miss-wiring to the self-testing GFCI will result in power loss or the inability to reset the unit.
+How do I install a GFCI?

 How do I know if I have a self-testing GFCI already?